Hungarians: Name

 The Hungarians' own ethnonym to denote themselves in the Early Middle Ages is uncertain.
-The exonym "Hungarian" is thought to be derived from Oghur-Turkic Onoğur (literally "Ten Arrows" or "Ten Tribes").
-Another possible explanation comes from the Russian word "Yugra" (Югра).
-It may refer to the Hungarians during a time when they dwelt on the Asian Steppe, before their conquest of the Carpathian Basin.
+The exonym "Hungarian" is believed to have derived from the Huns and the Oghur-Turkic Onoğur (literally "Ten Arrows" or "Ten Tribes").

 Prior to the Hungarian conquest of the Carpathian Basin when the Hungarian conquerors lived east of the Carpathian Mountains, on the Pontic-Caspian Steppe, written sources called the Hungarians: "Ungri" by Georgius Monachus in 837, "Ungri" by Annales Bertiniani in 862, and "Ungari" by the Annales ex Annalibus Iuvavensibus in 881.
 The Hungarians probably belonged to the Onoğur tribal alliance, and it is possible that they became its ethnic majority.
 In the Early Middle Ages, the Hungarians had many names, including "Węgrzy" (Polish), "Ungherese" (Italian), "Ungar" (German), and "Hungarus".

-In the Hungarian language, the Hungarian people name themselves as "Magyar".
+In their own language, the Hungarian people call themselves "Magyar".
 "Magyar" possibly derived from the name of the most prominent Hungarian tribe, the "Megyer".
 The tribal name "Megyer" became "Magyar" in reference to the Hungarian people as a whole.

 The Greek cognate of "Tourkia" (Τουρκία) was used by the scholar and Byzantine Emperor Constantine VII Porphyrogenitus in his De Administrando Imperio of c.
 AD 950, though in his use, "Turks" always referred to Magyars.
-This was a misnomer, as while the Magyars do have some Turkic genetic and cultural influence, including their historical social structure being of Turkic origin, they still are not widely considered as part of the Turkic people.
+However, although the Magyars do have some Turkic genetic and cultural influence, including their historical social structure being of Turkic origin, they still are not widely considered as part of the Turkic people.

 The obscure name kerel or keral, found in the 13th-century work The Secret History of the Mongols, possibly referred to Hungarians and derived from the Hungarian title király ('king').

 The historical Latin phrase "Natio Hungarica" ("Hungarian nation") had a wider and political meaning because it once referred to all nobles of the Kingdom of Hungary, regardless of their ethnicity or mother tongue.